-Now a lot of people view me as nothing but a muscle-building superhero and, and yes, most of those assumptions are true.
-But there is a big brain underneath this funny red mask and it’s always firing on all cylinders, especially after a double shot of espresso after a day of fasting…
+Many people view me as nothing but a muscle-building superhero, and yes, most of those assumptions are true.
+But there is a big brain underneath this funny red mask, and it’s constantly firing on all cylinders, especially after a double shot of espresso after a day of fasting.

 But that’s a story for another day.

-Today I want to talk about a very unconventional way to deal with certain knee issues.
-Really, I just wanted an excuse to talk about the cool-looking VMO or vastus medialis to all you anatomy buffs.
+Today I want to talk about a very unconventional way to deal with specific knee issues.
+I just wanted an excuse to talk about the cool-looking VMO or vastus medialis to all you anatomy buffs.

-I personally like the VMO because it’s just awesome to see popping out when standing, walking or running.
+I like the VMO because it’s fantastic to see popping out when standing, walking, or running.
 It’s a sign that you’re a true gym rat and love to train.
-But besides being a cool muscle, it does serve a purpose and that is mainly to extend the lower leg and partly to stabilize the kneecap.
+But besides being a relaxed muscle, it serves a purpose, mainly to extend the lower leg and partly to stabilize the kneecap.

-Now for some people who have an unstable knee cap or suffer from Patellofemoral Pain Syndrome (PFPS), this can be a sign of a weak and under-developed VMO, although some believe it is more of a weakness of the extensor muscles of the hip such as the glutes.
-Either way it can still be treatable.
-The problem with PFPS is that it causes pain with any type of squatting activity, stepping up on to steps, kicking down a door to catch an evil goon… basically doing the usual stuff in everyday life.
+For some people with an unstable knee cap or who suffer from Patellofemoral Pain Syndrome (PFPS), this can signify a weak and underdeveloped VMO.
+However, some believe it is more of a weakness of the extensor muscles of the hip, such as the glutes.
+Either way, it can still be treatable.
+The problem with PFPS is that it causes pain with any squatting activity, stepping up onto steps, kicking down a door to catch an evil goon… basically doing the usual stuff in everyday life.

 Great Rehab Tool for Your VMO and Knee

-However, there is one piece of equipment that will allow you to rehab your knee, build up your VMO and get you in awesome shape all at once.
+However, one piece of equipment will allow you to rehab your knee, build up your VMO and get you in excellent shape all at once.

 How to Make a $30 Dragging Sled

-Now traditional dragging sleds, if purchased online, would cost you around $200.
+If purchased online, traditional dragging sleds would cost you around $200.
 But I’m going to show you how to make your own for less than $30.

-The first thing that you’re going to have to do is head to a local gas station or mechanics shop.
-You’re simply going to walk in and ask to talk to the manager or owner and ask if you can take a spare tire they weren’t using off of their hands.
+The first thing you have to do is head to a local gas station or mechanics shop.
+You’re simply going to walk in and ask to talk to the manager or owner and ask if you can take a spare tire they weren’t using off their hands.

-Most of the time the guy will give you a beat up tire without a problem.
-If he says no, just kick him in the chest, as long as your PFPS is not acting up.
+Most of the time, the guy will give you a beat-up tire without a problem.
+If he says no, kick him in the chest, as long as your PFPS is not acting up.

 So now that you have your tire, you’re going to head to the closest home-improvement store.

-You’re going to pick up a 3×3 piece of recycled wood, 30 feet of boat rope, electrical tape, and 6 bolts and screws.
+You will pick up a 3×3 piece of recycled wood, 30 feet of boat rope, electrical tape, and six bolts and screws.